HavermAn2/SiteLending/README.md

-About project: Its a personal website for Inst(slavrada_official) Which frameworks were used: FastAPI, TelegramAPI,TelegramWebhook.
+About project: Its a personal website for Inst(slavrada_official) Which technologies were used: FastAPI, TelegramAPI,TelegramWebhook.
 Main feature: booking the dates and admin panel in Telegram.
 If you wanna test this site u must:
   1) Run frontend on the basic localhost:5500